Is Your Child A Candidate For Myopia Management?

-The ideal candidate for myopia management is a child or young adult with practically any degree of myopia as the treatments have a greater chance of preserving the natural, healthy shape of the eye.
-Although it’s best to begin myopia management as early as possible, many older children, teens, and college students can still benefit from this treatment.
+The ideal candidate for myopia management is a child or young adult with almost any degree of myopia as the treatments have a greater chance of preserving the natural, healthy shape of the eye.
+Although it’s best to begin myopia management as early as possible, many older children and teens can still enjoy equally great outcomes.

-- The patient must be at least 6 or 7 years of age
+- Being at least 6 or 7 years of age

-- Must have a certain level of maturity and responsibility
+- Having a certain level of maturity and responsibility

-A 9-year-old recently diagnosed with myopia is already noticing the need to increase her prescription.
-She begins myopia management to slow down or stop her deteriorating distance vision.
-This is a great time to start myopia management, as it offers the best chance of preserving long-term eye health.
+A 9-year-old recently diagnosed with myopia is already noticing the need to increase their eyeglass prescription.
+They begin myopia management to slow down or stop the worsening of their distance vision.
+This is a great time to start with myopia management, as it offers the best chance of preserving long-term eye health.

 Myopia management is also suitable for a young teen or preteen.
 A 12-year-old who wants to eliminate the need for daytime glasses or contact lenses may find some forms of myopia management to be very appealing.
-A young teen who feels insecure about their appearance when wearing glasses, or who finds that glasses interfere with sports and other activities, may also find myopia management to be a great option.
+A young teen who feels insecure about their appearance with glasses, or who finds that glasses interfere with sports and other activities, may find myopia management to be a great option.

-A 16-year-old teen with mild to moderate myopia hopes to undergo corrective surgery in the future.
+A 16 year-old-teen with mild to moderate myopia hopes to undergo corrective surgery like LASIK in the future.
 If they begin myopia management at 16, they have a good chance of stabilizing their vision until they meet the age requirements for corrective surgery a few years later.
 In addition to decreasing their risks of future eye disease, slowing their myopia progression may increase their chance of successful corrective surgery.

 We Can Help Control Your Child’s Myopia

-Myopia management works best when parents wish to take a proactive role in preserving their child’s vision in the long term.
+Myopia management works best when parents wish to take a proactive role in preserving their child’s gift of sight in the long term.
 But some may wonder how relevant myopia management is to a child with low levels of myopia.
 The earlier a child receives myopia management, the easier it is to control myopia’s progression and the better the long-term results.
 Your eye doctor will discuss with you the most effective time to start.

-For further information or to schedule your consultation, contact Dr Robert Gerowitz, Optometrist PC today.
+For further information or to schedule your child’s eye exam, contact Dr Robert Gerowitz, Optometrist PC today.